nicktfranklin/SEM_paper_simulations/README.md

 # EventSegmentation

+Accompanying code for the manuscript "Structured event memory: a neuro-symbolic model of event cognition", Franklin, Norman, Ranganath, Zacks, and Gershman 2019, BioRxiv, [https://doi.org/10.1101/541607][https://doi.org/10.1101/541607]

-Contains the SEM model and a few basic demonstrations.
-Very much a work in progress and the documentation here lags as a consequence.
+Contains the SEM model,  a few basic demonstrations, and the all of the simulations in the paper.

 The main code is listed in the `models` module:
 * `models.sem`: contains the code for the SEM model